Shreyas285/E-commerce-Automation-and-CI-Pipeline/README.md

-E-commerce Automation & CI Pipeline
+E-commerce Automation & CI/CD Pipeline

 Developed and maintained an automated regression testing framework for the E-commerce application, integrating continuous integration (CI) and version control practices.